Oculus Rolls Out Global Refund Policy for Rift and Gear VR Content

 Image courtesy of: Oculus

 Oculus has announced that is making it easier for any user that is not satisfied with the purchase of content for the Rift or Gear VR through the Oculus Store to receive a full refund, no questions asked.

 According to Oculus, refunds typically could take up to five days to “review, verify and process.”
-In which, during this period, users will lose access to the content in question while that process is in effect.
-If the refund is denied, you’ll then be given access to content again.
+During this period, users will lose access to the content in question while that process is in effect.
+If the refund is denied, you’ll then be given access to the content again.